 Data analytics and data becomes knowledge

-Data analytics with the latest tools and methods
+Data analysis with the latest tools and methods

 Identifying trends with data analytics

-For data analytics, Bross & Partner Consulting Engineers build on CRISP-DM according to Shearer, a cross-industry standardized procedure model for data mining.
-The partially iterative procedure according to CRISP-DM proceeds in the following six phases: Operational understanding, data understanding, data preparation, modeling, evaluation and application.
+For data analysis, Bross & Partner Consulting Engineers build on CRISP-DM according to Shearer, a cross-industry standardized procedure model for data mining.
+The partially iterative procedure according to CRISP-DM proceeds in the following six phases: Operational Understanding, Data Understanding, Data Preparation, Modeling, Evaluation, and Application.

 The process of data analysis begins with the understanding of the company, which includes the description of the situation of the company and the task, as well as the formulation of the goal to be achieved.